channprj/resume/README.md

 <a href="https://kr.linkedin.com/in/channprj">![Linkedin](https://img.shields.io/badge/linkedin-channprj-0077b5.svg)</a>

 ## Who am I
-I'm CHANN(Heechan Bak), a 28-year-old developer living in Seoul, South Korea.
+I'm CHANN(Heechan Bak), a 29-year-old developer living in Seoul, South Korea.
 I usually produce code, photograph, article, and design.
 I ride a bicycle or watch movies as a hobby.
 Sometimes I chitchat on [Twitter](https://twitter.com/channprj) or brag about the food what I eat on [Instagram](https://instagram.com/channprj).
 Check my [Blog](https://blog.chann.kr) for more information.

 I'd like to make something when I was young, So I made my own homepage using HTML, PHP when I was ten years old in 2000.
 That's the first step of my career.
 Next year, I made *flip-flop card game* and *fake cultureland-gift-ticket generator* using Visual Basic.

-Now I'm interested in Python, Golang, Node.js, ...and all kinds of programming.
+Now I'm interested in Golang, Python, Node.js, ...and all kinds of programming.
 But my major focus is on server, container orchestration, web, machine learning, automation, dApp, etc. I also have skills in other fields like design and midi composition.
 I am enthusiastic person with fast adapting skills in new environments.

 ----